gpii-ops/docker-flow-manager/README.md

+**DEPRECATED**: The settings that this image manages are now available through environment variables in [GPII/universal](https://github.com/GPII/universal).

 # GPII Flow Manager Dockerfile - Ansible version

 Builds a GPII Flow Manager Docker container image.
 This image is built using the [Ansible role](https://github.com/gpii-ops/ansible-flow-manager).